20 CRM Features to Make the Sales Process Faster

 17. Billing and invoicing

-This feature is essential for creative agency CRM solutions as agencies need to bill their customers for projects.
+This feature is essential for creative project management solutions as agencies need to bill their customers for projects.

 The billing feature helps you to compile and send invoices to clients in a few clicks.By using pre-designed PDF-templates, you can bill your customers for project hours or ordered products.
 As the CRM system already includes contact information, you can forward the bill real quickly.